+As the saying goes, everything is bigger in Texas.
+There are quite a few big cities here that are nothing short of impressive and have a range of fascinating attractions.
 Some parts of Texas are known for ranches, while others have beaches or wineries.
 There is also an excellent state park system in Texas that showcases the state’s natural beauty and exciting landscapes.
-It’s a big place, so allow plenty of time to get a feel for what each region is all about.
+It’s a prominent place, so allow plenty of time to get a feel for what each region is all about.

 These are the top cities to add to your Texas travel bucket list.

 If you’ve never been to Texas, San Antonio is a great place to start.
 Here you’ll find a perfect blend of history, modern attractions, and natural beauty…not to mention fantastic food!
 The top spots to satisfy your taste buds are Boudro’s on the Riverwalk for prickly pear margaritas and the Menger Hotel for mango ice cream.
 Visiting the Alamo is a must, and check out the historic missions in the area too.
 A Mariachi Mass at the San Jose Mission is worth checking out.

 Some people are surprised to learn that Texas has a coastline, and the city of Galveston is one of the best coastal destinations in Texas.
 It’s been called the “playground of the south” because there is always something fun.
 Pleasure Pier has roller coasters, and The Strand hosts yearly festivals.
 The nightlife scene here is lively, with plenty of live music venues to entertain you.
 This is also a popular port to hop on a cruise ship and sail the open seas.

 Houston is a vast city, so the options are endless to do and see here.
 There are some excellent hotel accommodations here, spas to relax, and sporting venues to cheer on the local teams.
 The Lyndon B. Johnson Space Center, annual parades, and local rodeos are top attractions.